hackyale/Advanced-JS/homework/week2/hw2.md

 #### Part 4 (Big bonus!): Complete control

-Use the Graph API explorer to create an access token that allows you to post to your own newsfeed.
-Then create a UI that lets you type in a message, and post it to your newsfeed!
-You probably also want to add functionality to delete posts as well ;)
+Use the Graph API Explorer to create an access token that allows you to post to your own newsfeed.
+Then create a UI that lets you type in a message, and post it to your newsfeed using that access token.
+You probably also want to add functionality to delete posts as well ;) Hint: you'll need to make a `post` request this time.

 #### Part 5 (Bonus!): Play time